anshuldani/Min-Max-and-Alpha-Beta-Pruning-Tic-Tac-Toe/README.md

 Project Description
 This project implements two adversarial search algorithms - MiniMax and MiniMax with Alpha-Beta Pruning - applied to the game of Tic-Tac-Toe.
 The program simulates both human vs. computer and computer vs. computer gameplay.
-Algorithms are implemented exactly as per the pseudocode from course lectures.
+Algorithms are implemented exactly as per the pseudocode.

 Algorithms Implemented
 - MiniMax